Braves place ace Max Fried on IL with strained left forearm

-ATLANTA (AP) — The Atlanta Braves' rotation was dealt another major blow on Tuesday when ace left-hander Max Fried was placed on the 15-day injured list with a strained forearm.
+ATLANTA (AP) — Ace left-hander Max Fried was placed on the 15-day injured list with a strained forearm, dealing another major blow to the Atlanta Braves’ rotation.

-The loss of Fried comes with right-hander Kyle Wright, the majors' only 20-game winner last season, already on the IL with shoulder soreness.
-Fried was Atlanta's opening day starter.
+Tight-hander Kyle Wright, the major leagues’ only 20-game winner last season, already on the IL with shoulder soreness.
+Fried was Atlanta’s opening day starter.

+Fried said before Tuesday night’s game against the Boston Red Sox he was relieved an MRI showed no structural problems with his elbow.
+He had Tommy John surgery in 2014.

+“Now it’s just about letting the muscle heal and rest,” Fried said, adding there is no timetable on his recovery.

+Dylan Dodd and Michael Soroka are other options to be recalled while Fried is on the IL.
+Soroka, who was Atlanta’s opening day starter in 2020, is trying to complete his comeback from two tears of his right Achilles tendon.

+Dodd, a left-hander, is 2-1 with a 6.46 ERA in three starts with Atlanta this season.

-The Braves recalled left-hander Danny Young from Triple-A Gwinnett.
+The Braves recalled left-hander Danny Young from Triple-A Gwinnett on Tuesday.
 Young posted a 2.45 ERA in four games, all in relief, with Atlanta earlier this season.

 Fried, 29, has won 14 games each of the last two seasons.
 He has a 56-26 career record and 3.05 ERA in seven seasons.